 Replacing the remaining pipe meant re-tunneling the 12 feet the previous plumber tunneled.
 AND also meant a lot more tunneling.
 Not to mention the need to punch holes inside the house and tunneling from those holes for a total under slab excavation of 28 feet or more.

-This option costs 3 times more than our suggested repair plan.
+This option costs 3 times more than our suggested plan.

-So our suggestion was far less expensive.
+Our suggestion to reroute was far less expensive.
 And by rerouting this part of the sewer line outside of the house instead of under it, if there ever is a problem in the future, fixing it is easier and cheaper.
 Future repairs to this new portion of the pipe won’t require expensive tunneling or punching holes in the slab.

 So if the original plumber had just rerouted the kitchen line, it no doubt would have cost less than $6000.
 And it would have eliminated the need for us to reroute it when we did which cost the customer more in the long run.